daytonaio/daytona/docs/daytona_delete.md

 ## daytona delete

-Delete a target
+Delete a workspace

 ```
-daytona delete [TARGET] [flags]
+daytona delete [WORKSPACE] [flags]
 ```

 ### Options

 ```
-  -a, --all     Delete all targets
+  -a, --all     Delete all workspaces
-  -f, --force   Delete a target by force
+  -f, --force   Delete a workspace by force
   -y, --yes     Confirm deletion without prompt
 ```